nextstrain/ncov/narratives/ncov_sit-rep_2020-04-03.md

 We recently received 301 sequences -- from 25\% of [confirmed cases]((https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200402-sitrep-73-covid-19.pdf)) -- from Iceland.
 <br><br>
-Coloring each sample by its recorded travel history, we see that approximately half of these infections were acquired outside of Iceland, while half are presumed locally acquired infections.
+Coloring each sample by its recorded travel history, we see that approximately half of these infections were acquired outside of Iceland, while half are presumed locally acquired infections (shown in gray).
 <br><br>
-As we reported last week, this highlights just how much mixing there is between the outbreaks in each European country.
+As we [reported last week](https://nextstrain.org/narratives/ncov/sit-rep/2020-03-27?n=5), this highlights just how much mixing there is between the outbreaks in each European country.
 For any given sample, we can draw inferences about where its predecessors must have been, but we can't rule out the possibility of indirect transmission by way of an unsampled location.
 <!-- There is no right side text -->